Pittsburgh Steelers: Logo and uniforms

-A US Airways A319 featuring the colors and logo of the Pittsburgh Steelers.
-This Airbus A319 has since been repainted into American Airlines colors after the merger.
+The Steelers current home, away, and alternate (color rush) uniform set.

 The Steelers have used black and gold as their colors since the club's inception, the lone exception being the 1943 season when they merged with the Philadelphia Eagles and formed the "Steagles"; the team's colors at that time were green and white as a result of wearing Eagles uniforms.
 Originally, the team wore solid gold-colored helmets and black jerseys.
 The Steelers' black and gold colors are now shared by all major professional teams in the city, including the Pittsburgh Pirates in baseball and the Pittsburgh Penguins in ice hockey.
 The shade of gold differs slightly among teams: the Penguins have previously used "Vegas Gold", a color similar to metallic gold, and the Pirates' gold is a darker mustard yellow-gold, while the Steelers "gold" is more of a bright canary yellow.
 Black and gold are also the colors of the city's official flag.

 The Steelers logo was introduced in 1962 and is based on the "Steelmark", originally designed by Pittsburgh's U.S. Steel and now owned by the American Iron and Steel Institute (AISI).
 In fact, it was Cleveland-based Republic Steel that suggested the Steelers adopt the industry logo.
 It consists of the word "Steelers" surrounded by three astroids (hypocycloids of four cusps).
 The original meanings behind the astroids were, "Steel lightens your work, brightens your leisure, and widens your world."
 Later, the colors came to represent the ingredients used in the steel-making process: yellow for coal, red for iron ore, and blue for scrap steel.
 While the formal Steelmark logo contains only the word "Steel", the team was given permission to add "ers" in 1963 after a petition to AISI.

+The Steelers logo incorporates the hypocycloid logo of the US Steel industry.

 The Steelers are the only NFL team that puts its logo on only one side of the helmet (the right side).
 Longtime field and equipment manager Jack Hart was instructed to do this by Art Rooney as a test to see how the logo appeared on the gold helmets; however, its popularity led the team to leave it that way permanently.
 A year after introducing the logo, they switched to black helmets to make it stand out more.

 The Steelers, along with the New York Giants, are one of only two teams in the National Football League to have the players' uniform numbers on both the front and back of the helmets.